Luca Waldschmidt

-Gian-Luca Waldschmidt (born 19 May 1996) is a German professional footballer who plays as a forward for Bundesliga club 1.
+Gian-Luca Waldschmidt (born 19 May 1996) is a German professional footballer who plays as a forward for club 1.
 FC Köln.
 He developed through the academy of Eintracht Frankfurt and has represented Germany at various levels, including the senior national team.

 Club career

 Eintracht Frankfurt

 A forward, Waldschmidt began his youth career in 2001 with SSV Oranien Frohnhausen and had youth spells at SSC Juno Burg and TSG Wieseck before joining the Eintracht Frankfurt academy in 2010.

 On 25 April 2014, Waldschmidt signed his first professional contract, a three-year deal.
 This saw him promoted to the first team, although he would still appear for the under-19 team.
 Exactly one year later, on 25 April 2015, Waldschmidt made his Bundesliga debut, as a 73rd-minute substitute for Sonny Kittel in a 0–2 home loss to Borussia Dortmund.
 He scored his first goal for Eintracht Frankfurt on 8 August in a 3–0 win over Bremer SV in the first round of the German cup.